AI Generated Privacy Policy Examined: Should You Use ChatGPT?

 For Californian users:

-Ready to see what our AI friend created based on these three prompts?
-Let’s go over each one in detail together.
+Now let’s go over what our AI friend created based on these three inquiries.

 Test 1: Write a Privacy Policy For Termly